der-Chris/frontend/docs/MILESTONES.md

 ## v0.x
 Basic features: create question, public/private question links, post suggestion, comment and up/down vote suggestion.

+### Use cases
+* A user visits the site the first time, sees the "Create Question" form to directly enter a question.
+Below this form, the latest public questions of other users are listed.
+* A user creates a new question by filling out the "Create Question" form (title and visibilty) at the front page and gets redirected to his new question.
+A infobox at the top of the page explains what the user has to do (copy url, send to others, create suggestion, vote and comment).
+* A user receives a link of question, opens it and sees the title of the question, all current suggestions ordered by their current votes.
+By clicking on a suggestion, all their comments are displayed.
+* A user creates a suggestion for a question by posting a link or text or both in the "New Suggestion" form at a question.

+### Features
 * v0.3
   * Basic Question API
   * Nodejs server